 The curriculum incorporates didactic teaching via a core curricular lecture series, daily noon conferences and scheduled meetings.

-Second and third year residents have dedicated lecture time for the core curriculum lecture series.
+Residents have dedicated lecture time for the core curriculum lecture series.
 The core curriculum lectures are presented by specialists and the family medicine faculty.
 The lecture schedule is:

 - PGY-2 - Tuesday 2-5 PM